erikengervall/dockest/examples/aws-code-build-example/README.md

 # Development

-Dockest must be bundeled as a .tgz and put inside this folder, because the codebuild container cannot resolve the parent directories.
+Dockest must be bundeled as a .tgz and put inside this folder, because the codebuild container cannot resolve the parent directories (check `run_tests.sh`).